dwyl/phoenix-todo-list-tutorial/README.md

 At this point we _already_ have a functional Todo List (_if we were willing to use the default Phoenix UI_). <br />
 Try running the app on your `localhost`:
+Run the generated migrations with `mix ecto.migrate` then the server with:
 ```
 mix phx.server
 ```